d-turner/file-server/README.md

 ### Initialize the directory server
 Scan / Query the file servers for a list of directories and files.
 Map the returned values to the ip and port addresses of the servers.
-Each user can access all files on any server orcan implement user based directory structure if doing authentication.
+Each user can access all files on any server or can implement
+user based directory structure if doing authentication.

 ## Security